Serial-Comma/obsidian-notes/H1 Economics/Factors affecting demand.md

 ### Price of substitute goods
 Substitute goods are goods in competitive demand.
-Increase in price of one good → Increased demand for other good
+Increase in price of one good → Increase in demand for other good

+For example, Coke and Pepsi are similar, so
+Price of Pepsi rises → Consumers of Pepsi Switch to Coke → Increased demand for Coke

+### Price of